fusioncharts/dev_centre_docs/fusiontime/getting-started/style-definition.md

 Unlike FusionCharts in which cosmetics of the elements in a chart are controlled by defined attributes, FusionTime comes with a different approach.
 In FusionTime, the styling of the elements is handled by defined CSS.
 CSS is used to define styles for the chart components in FusionTime.

 In this article, we will discuss the CSS styling to set the cosmetic properties of a chart.
-You can however set the styling of the individual components of the chart which we will discuss later.
+You can, however, set the styling of the individual components of the chart which we will discuss later.

-To set the styling, instead of creatng a separate CSS file, you can define the styling using `StyleDefinition` object.
+To set the styling, instead of creating a separate CSS file, you can define the styling using `StyleDefinition` object.

 Style definitions are specified at the root of the dataSource in FusionTime.